 An 11-year-old who feels like an outsider at school or a child who is confused by a grandparent's fading memory.
 It is for the quiet observer who finds comfort in the company of animals.

-Read cold.
-The depictions of memory loss are handled with care and provide excellent gateways for conversation about aging.
+Be prepared to discuss the challenges of aging and memory loss.
+The book offers a gentle introduction to these topics and may prompt questions about the experiences of elderly relatives.
 A parent might notice their child struggling to connect with an elderly relative or expressing a deep sense of loneliness despite being in a group.

 Younger readers will focus on the 'lost dog' adventure and the hope for Harvey's safety.
 Older readers will resonate with Austin's social struggles and the bittersweet nature of Mr. Pickering's memories.